Świętej Trójcy Street, Bydgoszcz: Factory building at 2

+The plot was initially one of the production site of the confectionery firm Jutrzenka.

 The edifice has been housing the firm "Modus", one of the largest companies in the country, specialized in sewing official and military clothing.

 The company was founded in 1945 as a state-owned Zakłady Przemysłu Urządzowego "Modus" (Equipment Industry Plants) in Bydgoszcz.
 The plant had 12 branches, scattered in downtown old buildings.
 In the time of the Polish People's Republic, the quality of products was not always high, but buyers were easily found.

 In 1992, in the realities of the market economy, the company was divided into four independent entities: